Phil Dowson: Worcester Warriors

+On 20 February 2017, Dowson announced his retirement from professional competition at the end of the season, where he rejoined his former club Northampton Saints as an assistant coach.

+International career

 Dowson represented the England Sevens team at the 2005 World Cup in Hong Kong.
 He was then selected for the 2005 Churchill Cup.
 He was called into the England Saxons side that defeated Ireland A on 1 February 2008.

 Dowson represented England Saxons at the 2007 Churchill Cup and 2009 Churchill Cup.

-Dowson signed for the Northampton Saints from the Newcastle Falcons in the summer of 2009.
 In 2012, Dowson gained his first full international cap for England vs Scotland in the Six Nations.
 A further cap against Italy as well as substitute appearances against France and Ireland.

 He was named as England captain for England's next match, although it was a non capped match, against the Barbarians which England went on to win 57–26.